juanfernandes/juanfernandes-uk/src/notes/monthly-notes-january-2024.md

 ---
-layout: 'post'
+layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: January 2024'
+title: "Monthly Notes: January 2024"
 description: "Pretty slow start to the year - which is a good thing considering the year I've just had.
 Trying to get on with my new life but still one big tie to my ex which is the house."
 keywords:
   - listening